Dilatonic states near holographic phase transitions: Free energy and a phase transition

-\item The generic solutions with good singularity are depicted in blue.
+\item The generic solutions with good singularity are depicted by thin blue lines.
 We choose a number of representative values for the parameter $\phi_L<0$, and discuss both choices of $\zeta=\pm 1$ (see Section~\ref{Sec:Divergent}).
-For $\phi_L\rightarrow 0$ the blue lines approximate the confining (for $\zeta=+1$) and skewed (for $\zeta=-1$) solutions, as expected.
-For $\phi_L\rightarrow -\frac{1}{\sqrt{5}}$, one finds the special case of domain-wall solutions with good singularity (in this case the choice $\zeta=\pm 1$ is immaterial), and we denote this line, which appears just above the purple one, with a darker shade of blue.
+For $\phi_L\rightarrow 0$ the thin blue lines approximate the confining (for $\zeta=+1$) and skewed (for $\zeta=-1$) solutions, as expected.
+For $\phi_L\rightarrow -\frac{1}{\sqrt{5}}$, one finds the special case of domain-wall solutions with good singularity (in this case the choice $\zeta=\pm 1$ is immaterial), and we denote this line, which appears just above the longest-dashed purple one, with a darker shade of blue.

 \end{itemize}

 We notice one very important fact: thanks to the rescaling that defines $\hat{\cal F}$ and $\hat{\phi}_2$, all branches of solutions depicted in Fig.~\ref{Fig:Plot} (and this holds true also in the subsequent Fig.~\ref{Fig:AnotherPlot}) connect to the origin of the diagram, with $\hat{\cal F}=0$ and $\hat{\phi}_2=0$.
 This observation makes it explicitly clear that, despite the semi-classical nature of the calculations we performed, the free energy density $\hat{\cal F}$ is defined in a consistent way that allows for the comparison of all possible solutions along all the branches we identified, given that effectively they all share one common point.